Nikhilsunny123/CourseVerau/README.md

 We truly appreciate us all and everyone who has contributed to this project, as we continue to use and imporove this project.

-A massive thank you to everyone!
+A massive thank you to everyone!# CourseBeta